keithmburu/courses/2020-compling/labs/lab4.md

 # Lab 4 (5 points)

 For this lab, you will use word embeddings in a Python package called `gensim`.
 This package is already installed on lab machines, but it is easy to install locally with `pip`.
-For this assignment, you may use any text you like.
+For this assignment, you may use any text that you prefer.

 ```python
 import nltk